-1993 -- An engineer named Sandy Strayer joined Tripp Research.
+1993 - An engineer named Sandy Strayer joined Tripp Research.
 With Virgil’s pistol knowledge and design expertise combined with Sandy’s exceptional computer skills, Tripp and Strayer revolutionized the 1911 market by designing a modular hi-capacity 1911 frame for IPSC shooters.
-Virgil gives Sandy Strayer equal stake in the Company, Co-Patent rights, and the companies name changed to Strayer-Tripp International (STI).
+Virgil gives Sandy Strayer equal stake in the Company, Co-Patent rights, and the company's name changed to Strayer-Tripp International (STI).

 1997 – Dave Skinner purchases STI from Virgil.
 Virgil moves out to West Texas and starts up Tripp Research again, this time mastering Hard Chrome pistol re-finishing since finding a good finish was always a challenge during his pistol smithing days.

 1998 – Virgil begins work on a 1911 style magazine, recognizing that as a weak point of design and function of the 1911.
 Soon after, Tripp Research “Gen 1” CobraMags are released.
-Our follower, basepad, and tube design addressing/fixing a lot of problems shooters had with 8 round magazines previously.
-Our Magazine increased the reliability of all 1911’s and “raised the bar” on all 1911 magazine companies.
-Other companies updated their magazine lines with new products trying to stay competitive.
+Our follower, basepad, and tube design addressed a lot of problems shooters had with 8 round magazines previously.
+Our Magazine increased the reliability of all 1911’s and raised the bar on magazine companies.

 2008 – Virgil Tripp releases the “Gen II” Cobra Mags, perfecting the design and improving overall product quality and function.
 Other products came and went over the years for various reasons, Virgil loves to design new products and push the boundaries of what can and can’t be done.